Different linearizations of non-abelian second Painlev\'e systems and related monodromy surfaces: The HWT-JM correspondence

 \section{The HWT-JM correspondence}

-In this section we disscuss a method how to derive a Jimbo-Miva pair by a given pair of the Harnard-Tracy-Widom type.\footnote{This approach is motivated by the problem of construction the Jimbo-Miwa type pair for the \ref{eq:P22sys} system.} Let $x$, $\mu$, $\lambda \in \mathbb{C}$ and matrix entries may belong to $\mathcal{R}$.
+In this section we disscuss a method how to derive a Jimbo-Miva pair by a given pair of the Harnard-Tracy-Widom type.\footnote{This approach is motivated by the problem of construction the Jimbo-Miwa type pair for the \ref{eq:P22sys} system.} Recall that $x$, $\mu$, $\lambda \in \mathcal{Z} (\mathcal{R})$, where $\mu$ and $\lambda$ are spectral parameters, and matrices below are defined over $\mathcal{R}$.

 The scheme of construction is the following. \begin{itemize} \item Consider the linear problem of the HTW-type:

 \item Suppose that the first equation can be rewritten in the form

 So, we should solve the following matrix equation